- Court approval helps protect you from unethical structured settlement buyers and from making an uninformed financial

 - Do you fully understand the transfer agreement?

 - Has the agreement been reviewed by an attorney or other professional advisor who is not working for the purchasing company?

-Don’t let this question cause you anxiety.
-Just remember that the judge is looking out for your best interest.
-You’ve thought this through, and you are confident in your decision to sell, so just relax and explain your plans to the judge.
+Remember that the judge is looking out for your best interest.
 If you have any documentation that details your intent, present it to support your argument.